 As George E. Ladd, one of the first directors of Missouri S&T said in 1897, “I learned the value of cooperation by playing football.”
 Indeed, as Miners we value teamwork on the field as much as in the classroom.
 It’s allowed us to greatly expand our athletic programs since we first began competing against other collegiate teams at the turn of the 20th century.

 In the last two decades, our NCAA Division II teams have had a number of final four finishes and conference championships.
 We have celebrated an individual national champion and several All-Americans, and rank fourth on the all-time list for the number of Academic All-Americans in NCAA Division II.
+In 2018, our football team brought home the Mineral Water Bowl trophy.

 Our intercollegiate teams - which compete in NCAA Division II - now include men’s baseball, basketball, cross country, football, soccer, swimming, and track and field, as well as women’s basketball, cross country, soccer, softball, track and field, and volleyball.